I. Ithaca College Television (ICTV) Statement of Purpose

 Section 1: Programming Subject to Review

-All content set to air, with the exception of live shows, will be previewed by either the Station Manager, Director of Programming, Digital Media Manager, or the Manager of TV and Radio Operations.
+All content set to air, with the exception of live shows, will be previewed by either the Station Manager, Director of Programming, Manager of TV and Radio Operations, and/or the show’s respective department head.
 Any of these four people reserve the right to bar programs from airing.
 Such decisions may be made for reasons including, but not limited to:

-• The inclusion of content with obscene or indecent material – that which is patently offensive when applying contemporary community standards for family viewing.
-While ICTV’s broadcasts from the 10:00 PM to 11:00 PM hour do fall under the “safe harbor” rule, all ICTV content must be appropriate for public broadcast at any time of day.
+The inclusion of content with obscene or indecent material – that which is patently offensive when applying contemporary community standards for family viewing.

 Section 2: Questions Regarding Programming